 The first stage of healing is the prodromal, or beginning stage, which is the period before the ulcer forms.
 An individual might feel a burning or prickling sensation that precedes a painful, raised reddened area on the mucous membrane.

 In the next stage, the typical yellow-gray ulcer forms, with redness surrounding the ulcer like a halo.
 During this period, the pain may increase.

 Finally, the healing stage begins, and healthy tissue starts closing over the sore.
 The pain goes away as the ulcer gets smaller.

 The exact duration of each stage will vary among individuals, but the following timeline provides a guide of what to expect.

 The prodromal stage, before the canker sore appears, lasts

 The ulcer has usually fully formed by about the third day.
 This stage tends to last

-The healing time frame of a canker sore depends on the type of lesion.
+The healing time frame of a canker sore depends on the